UN chief says pandemic nearing 'human rights crisis' – latest updates

 Ten more infections reported in China

-Mainland China reported 10 new coronavirus cases as of the end of April 22, down from 30 a day earlier as the number of so-called imported cases involving travellers from overseas declined, the National Health Commission said on Thursday.
+Mainland China reported 10 new coronavirus cases as of the end of April 22, down from 30 a day earlier as the number of so-called imported cases involving travellers from overseas declined, the National Health Commission said.

 The commission said six of the new Covid-19 cases confirmed on Wednesday were imported, down from 23 a day earlier.
 The number of new asymptomatic patients, who are infected but do not show symptoms, also declined to 27 from 42 a day earlier.